euroscipy/euroscipy_proceedings/papers/steve_brasier/steve_brasier.rst

 Introduction
 ------------

-The UK has a fleet of Advanced Gas-cooled Reactors (AGRs) which became operational in the 1970's.
+Nuclear power in the UK is provided by a fleet of Advanced Gas-cooled Reactors (AGRs) which became operational in the 1970's.
 These are a second generation reactor design and have a core consisting of layers of interlocking graphite bricks, **ADD FIGURE** which act to slow neutrons from the fuel to sustain the fission reaction.
 Although the UK does not regularly experience significant earthquakes it is still necessary to demonstrate that the reactors could be safely shut-down if a severe earthquake were to occur.

-A series of computer models have been developed to simulate the behaviour of the reactors during an earthquake.
+The response of the graphite core to an earthquake is extremely complex and a series of computer models have been developed to simulate the behaviour.
 These models are regularly upgraded and extended as the cores change over their lives to ensure that the relevant behaviours are included.
-The models themselves are analysed using the commercial Finite Element Analysis code LS-DYNA, which predicts positions and velocities for the thousands of graphite bricks in the core during the simulated earthquake.
+The models are analysed using the commercial Finite Element Analysis code LS-DYNA.
+This provides predicted positions and velocities for the thousands of graphite bricks in the core during the simulated earthquake.

-However engineers seek answers to high-level questions such as:
+By itself this raw data is not particularly informative, and a complex set of post-processing calculations is required to help engineers to assess aspects such as:

 - Can the control rods still enter the core?
 - Is the integrity of the fuel maintained?

-To help answer these questions a complex set of post-processing calculations is required.
-These convert the raw position and velocity data into parameters describing the seismic performance of the core, assess these parameters against acceptable limits, and present the results in tabular or graphical form.
+This post-processing converts the raw position and velocity data into parameters describing the seismic performance of the core, assesses these parameters against acceptable limits, and presents the results in tabular or graphical form.

 This paper describes a recent complete re-write of this post-processing toolset.
 It seeks to explore some of the software and architectural decisions made and examine the impact of these decisions on the engineering users.